Aharonov-Bohm interference as a probe of Majorana fermions: Derivation of the components of current in a system with particle-hole symmetry

 The conventional equation for calculating the transmission of electrons through a device is given in Eq.~(\ref{eq:Caroli}).
 When applied to a system in conjunction with the BdG form of the Hamiltonian we must also take into consideration the transmission probability for holes.
 This allows for the study of more transport modes than just the conventional transport of electrons through a device~\cite{Sriram2019,Wei2001,Sun1999}.
 Andreev and crossed Andreev transmission allow for the reflection of an electron from an interface as a hole both locally and non-locally respectively~\cite{Law2009,Wang2016,Nilsson2008}.
 In order to probe the role these processes play in this work, Eqs.~(\ref{eq:T_D})-(\ref{eq:T_CA}) were applied.
+Although here we discuss how Eqs.~(\ref{eq:T_D})-(\ref{eq:T_CA}) can be derived from the Landauer current equations, it is important to note that they are themselves particle transmission functions and not current equations.
+The distinction being that the transmission functions are independent of the Fermi distribution function (and therefore temperature and lead Fermi levels).
 These equations are derived from the Landauer current equation: